NewsAppsUMD/second-news-app-umd/docs/index.rst

     if __name__ == '__main__':
         app.run(debug=True, use_reloader=True)

 Now we need to tell Flask about our database and its notices table.
 Every table is called a Model, and we use that model to play around with its associated table from Python.
-(Although we only have one table in this case, so we’ll only have one model).
+(Although we only have one table in this case, so we'll only have one model).

-Going back to our code - right after we make our Flask app with app = Flask(__name__), you’ll want to tell Peewee everything important about the database and its tables.
-It’ll look like this:
+Going back to our code - right after we make our Flask app with app = Flask(__name__), you'll want to tell Peewee everything important about the database and its tables.
+It'll look like this:

 .. code-block:: python
     :emphasize-lines: 6-15